 This means that painful muscles in this area should be massaged anyway.

-Note: Of course, it is also possible to massage the sciatic nerve here.
-This is relatively easy, especially for untrained persons with poorly developed gluteal muscles.
+Note: It is possible to massage the sciatic nerve here.
+This can happen easily, especially in untrained persons with poorly developed gluteal muscles.

 While a little pressure does not harm the nerve, you should avoid massaging it too long and too heavy.

-Just keep your massage sessions short at the beginning and don’t exert too much pressure.
-Pay attention to how your body reacts and gradually adjust the duration and pressure of the massage to your needs.
+Just keep your massage short at the beginning and don’t exert too much pressure.
+Pay attention to how your body reacts and gradually adjust the duration and pressure of the massage.

-After a few massage sessions, you will develop a feeling for how much pressure you can tolerate in this area.
+After a few sessions, you will develop a feeling for how much pressure you can tolerate.